norbybaru/go-api-bash/README.md

 Try the URL `http://localhost:8080/` in a browser, and you should see something like `"OK"` displayed.

+To read through API docs visit page `http://localhost:8080/docs/` in your browser.

 If you have `cURL` or some API client tools (e.g. [Postman](https://www.getpostman.com/)), you may try the following more complex scenarios: